x0rloser/RetroArch/hakchi/readme.md

 ### 1.7.3b - July 2018

+**Please note: We have removed the extension renaming so new saves for certain cores are not backwards compatible with old RA versions**

 **Please note: NES cores are no longer bundled with RA.
 You will need to download them seperately from HR.com or the ModStore**

 **Please note: Standalone RetroArch Saves will be located in your saves under CLV-RETROARCH**